Make priorities matter again with even over statements

 2. Ask everyone to share the goals, purpose, desired behaviors, objectives, etc. that the team wants to achieve in the short and long term

 Participants should capture single ideas on one post-it.
-Everyone can write as many as they can.
+Everyone should write as many as they can.
 Stick all post-its to a wall.

-Cluster post-its in case people share similar concepts but using different wordings.
+Cluster post-its in case people share similar concepts but using different wording.

 3. Ask people to –individually– write even over statements using the following formula:

 (Durability) even over (style) could work for a company like Ikea.

 (Wow our customers) even over (sales profit) captures Zappos’ customer-centric approach.